-This course will present the theory, development, and rationale for Emotional Awareness and Expression Therapy (EAET), examine its core principles and techniques, and teach its use through presentations, demonstrations, video recorded case examples, and experiential practice.
-The four class sessions will be led by a team including the developers of EAET and those who use it regularly in practice.
+This course will present the theory, rationale, and core principles of EAET; and teach its techniques through presentations, demonstrations, video recorded case examples, and experiential practice.
+The five class sessions will be led by a team including the developers of EAET and those who use it regularly in practice.

 Many patients with primary chronic pain and “functional” somatic symptoms have histories of trauma or adversity, psychological conflicts, and relationship problems that trigger, exacerbate, or maintain their pain.
 Whereas behavioral pain management approaches do not address these problems, Emotional Awareness and Expression Therapy (EAET) was developed specifically to do so.
 EAET integrates emotion-focused therapy, intensive psychodynamic therapy, and exposure-based therapies with the latest models of pain psychology and neuroscience.
 EAET has been shown to be effective in reducing pain and improving functioning in numerous clinical trials and has demonstrated superiority to cognitive-behavioral therapy in two studies.
 Many clinicians using traditional pain management approaches (e.g., CBT, ACT, mindfulness-based therapies) have found that EAET addresses core issues in patients and can result in powerful changes in patients.
 EAET is listed as an evidence-based treatment in the 2019 U.S. Department of Health and Human Services Pain Management Best Practices Inter-agency Task Force Report.

 Learning Objectives: Attendees will be able to: